Lone Star Series: 2013–present: Astros join the American League

 In April 2015, a brawl started between Rougned Odor and Hank Conger, which started when Odor, staring down the pitcher out of the batter's box, exchanged words with Conger when the catcher told him to get back.
 While the umpire quickly got in the middle of the two advancing toward each other, both teams soon swarmed close to each other, which included Prince Fielder (the batter scheduled to hit after Odor), who pushed Conger aside while having his bat with him.
 Astros manager A. J. Hinch grabbed Prince Fielder, while Fielder shoved back.
-This was followed by Rangers manager Jeff Bannister getting nose to nose with Hinch; shouting and pointing aside, no punches were thrown and no ejections were issued.
+This was followed by Rangers manager Jeff Banister getting nose to nose with Hinch; shouting and pointing aside, no punches were thrown and no ejections were issued.
 Later in September, with both teams in contention for the playoffs, the Astros and Rangers faced each other in a pivotal series, with Texas sweeping all four games.
 The Rangers, who entered the series 1.5 games behind Houston for the AL West lead, ended the series leading the Astros by 2.5 games.
 The Rangers clinched the 2015 AL West Division title, while the Astros entered the 2015 playoffs as a Wild Card team.
 The Rangers marked the AL West division title by taunting the Astros with a parody of the Astros' "Come And Take It!" campaign by proclaiming "We Came And Took It!" during a game at Globe Life Park; the two teams would have met in the ALCS had they each won their respective ALDS but both lost in Game 5.
 In 2017, the rivalry between the Astros and Rangers continued to heat up.
 During a radio interview Rangers manager Jeff Bannister was quoted as saying, "All I know is they get to put Houston on their chest.
 We get to put Texas on ours."
 Astros pitcher Lance McCullers Jr. fired back on Twitter stating, “It’s because nobody knows what Arlington is."
 Later in the 2017 season after Hurricane Harvey hit Houston, controversy arose when the Astros and Rangers could not negotiate swapping series forcing the Astros to play a series of home games against the Rangers at the Tampa Bay Rays' stadium (Tropicana Field) in Florida.
 The Rangers won the series 2–1 but lost the season series 7–12.
 The Astros swept the Rangers in the final three games of the series and outscored the Rangers 42–8 in the final four games.
 The Rangers did not make the 2017 playoffs, and the Astros clinched their first World Series championship, the first World Series Championship in the Astros-Rangers rivalry and the first World Series title for the State of Texas.